Skip to main content Skip to secondary navigation

 Current Project Status

-Stanford formally started the state (California Environmental Quality Act) and federal (National Environmental Policy Act) environmental review processes for the Searsville Watershed Restoration Project (SWRP) in February 2023.
+Stanford formally started the state California Environmental Quality Act (CEQA) and federal National Environmental Policy Act (NEPA) environmental review processes for the SWRP in February 2023.
 The environmental application review process is being conducted by the California Department of Water Resources (DWR) and US Army Corps of Engineers (USACE).

 Searsville Dam